Challenge Life's Definitions

 Collaboration with contemporary artists is a large part of Masin’s repertoire.
 In an effort to make music more accessible, Masin commissions artists – closely working with them and performing their music or integrating their art form into her interpretations.
 She’s received support in such ventures from various foundations such as the Arts Council of Ireland and Berne’s Cultural Bureau.
 Masin recorded for the Tonus-Music Records Label and has lent the voice of her violin to the Swiss film, Localisation.
 She premiered works by, amongst others, Raymond Deane, Don Li, Urs Peter Schneider, Daniel Schnyder, Eric Sweeney, Martijn Voorvelt, and John Buckley, the latter of whom dedicated his first violin concerto to Masin.
 Buckley’s concerto premiered in Savannah, Georgia, as the Savannah Philharmonic’s season opener to a sold-out Lucas Theatre in 2013.

-As the Dutch representative at the Global Stipends Awards, Masin is a International Music Award recipient, was nominated for The Outstanding Young Persons of Switzerland award for her achievements, and has received support from the Swiss Foundation for Promotion of the Interpretative Arts.
+Gwendolyn is an International Music Award recipient, was nominated for The Outstanding Young Persons of Switzerland Award for her achievements, and has received support from the Swiss Foundation for Promotion of the Interpretative Arts.
 Other national and international prizes and awards were won in numerous countries in Europe and South Africa.
-Her most recent undertaking is a TV and web-series, titled Gwendolyn’s Playground, that takes viewers to a myriad of cities around the globe to explore how classical music inspires and influences Masin, as well as other artists and their audiences.
+A recent undertaking is a TV and web-series, titled Gwendolyn’s Playground, that takes viewers to a myriad of cities around the globe to explore how classical music inspires and influences her, as well as other artists and their audiences.
+In 2016, Gwendolyn was asked to be a keynote speaker at TEDxBern where she presented the talk, Better Performance Through Failing Better.

 “Sound is the last step toward making music”

-It is a disservice to all other facets of this modern-day Renaissance woman to regard her solely as a musician.
-Research and application of music methodology are an inseparable part of Masin’s undertakings.
+It is a disservice to Gwendolyn to regard her solely as a musician.
+Research and application of music methodology are an inseparable part of her undertakings.
 Her doctoral thesis from Trinity College examines the similarities and differences within 20th-century violin pedagogy.
 In 2009, the award-winning Michaela’s Music House, The Magic of the Violin was published by Müller & Schade.
-Authored by Masin, the book serves to instruct beginner violinists and is available in English and German.
+Authored by Gwendolyn, the book serves to instruct beginner violinists and is available in English and German.
 “Music is alive, and so personal change and development within its corpus is inevitable.
 Once an artist knows the rules, they can gain true glee from breaking them and from that, gain a sense of individuality and a freedom of spirit.”
-Presently, Masin teaches violin and chamber-music master classes at institutes and festivals throughout Europe and North America and gives lecture recitals and talks concerning her areas of expertise.
+Presently, Gwendolyn teaches violin and chamber-music master classes at institutes and festivals throughout Europe and North America and gives lecture-recitals and talks concerning her areas of expertise.
 She is Professor of Violin Studies at the Haute École de Musique de Genève, Switzerland, since September 2013.
-Masin says, “My students have begun to refer to my classes as ‘The Laboratory’.
+Gwendolyn says, “My students have begun to refer to my classes as ‘The Laboratory’.
 We experiment and question the assumed truths we’ve been told.”

 “The space between notes creates the poetry within music”

-This understanding is the result of Masin’s involvement curating and producing music festivals.
-Most prominent for Masin is her role as Artistic Director of GAIA, an annual festival held in Switzerland, recognized as one of the country’s most important.
+This understanding is the result of Gwendolyn’s involvement curating and producing music festivals.
+Most prominent for Gwendolyn is her role as Artistic Director of GAIA, an annual festival held in Switzerland, recognized as one of the country’s most important.
 It brings together acclaimed musicians for a long weekend of concerts and community.
-Masin also co-directs and produces the audio and visual media that is showcased as part of GAIA in collaboration with Naxos, the world’s leading classical music group.
+Gwendolyn also co-directs and produces the audio and visual media that is showcased as part of GAIA, in collaboration with Naxos, the world’s leading classical music group.
 Other notable ventures include establishing the international, multidisciplinary series, In Search of Lost Time, for which in 2004 The Sunday Business Post stated, “mark her down as a daring and exciting young performer who ventures courageously into unknown territory with relish.”
-In 2007, Masin was appointed Artistic Director for Ireland’s Carrick Music Festival, a post she held for three years.
+In 2007, Gwendolyn was appointed Artistic Director for Ireland’s Carrick Music Festival, a post she held for three years.

 “Music transcends that which cannot be put into words”

-The 2017/2018 season is witness to new recordings, performances and publications by Masin.
-She has been invited to the National Concert Hall, Dublin, for a much-anticipated, six-concert series which she will create and co-curate with renowned pianist, Finghin Collins.
-Chamber music collaborations will take her to Hungary, Lithuania and France, and she will perform the Bach Concerti in Portugal with Concerto Moderno.
-This season also sees the publication of the German translation of Michaela’s Music House, The Magic of Violin, Masin’s book about violin technique.
+The 2017/2018 season is witness to new recordings, performances and publications by Gwendolyn.
+In September she curated and began performances of a six-concert series with renowned pianist, Finghin Collins, at the National Concert Hall, Dublin.
+Other concerts will take her to the Netherlands, Germany, Switzerland, Hungary, Lithuania, Italy and France.
+This season also sees the publication of the German translation of, Michaela’s Music House, The Magic of Violin.
 The tutor is in three parts and includes her notes and compositions.
-It will be available via Müller & Schade starting in August 2017.
-Masin will also teach master classes this season in Spain, Portugal and Ireland.
-Set to debut in November 2017 is Flame (Orchid Classics), an album made with the violinist’s long-standing duo partner, pianist Simon Bucher.
+It is now available via Müller & Schade.
+Gwendolyn will also teach masterclasses in Italy, Portugal and Ireland.
+In November 2017 she debuted, FLAME (Orchid Classics), an album made with the her long-standing duo partner, pianist Simon Bucher.
 It features repertoire ranging from Debussy and Ravel to Stravinsky and Szymanowski.
-The Flame programme will tour venues in Switzerland and Germany.
+The FLAME programme will tour venues in Switzerland and Germany.
 In 2017, Masin released ORIGIN, (Fountainhead Productions in collaboration with Naxos), a collection of the compositions and improvisations that are the basis of her bravura repertoire and encores.
-She has performed the ORIGIN programme with her ensemble in seven countries and will continue to do so in 2017/2018 in the Netherlands, Ireland and Hungary.
+She has performed the ORIGIN programme with her ensemble in seven countries and will continue to do so in 2017/2018 on tour in the Netherlands, and in Ireland and Hungary.

-Performed throughout Europe, Russia, South Africa, the Middle East and North America.
+Performs throughout Europe, Russia, South Africa, the Middle East, and North America.

-Holds degrees with highest honors from schools of music in London, England; Lübeck, Germany; and Berne, Switzerland.
+Holds degrees with highest honors from schools of music in England, Germany, and Switzerland.

-Doctoral thesis about violin pedagogy and award-winning book Michaela‘s Music House, The Magic of the Violin.
+Doctoral thesis, Remembering the Future of Violin Performance, and award-winning book, Michaela‘s Music House, The Magic of the Violin.

 Music Festival & Series